 What should I expect in my consultation with a psychotherapist?

 During your first consultation, you’ll be able to select any topic you wish to discuss with the online therapist.
 Then, the therapist will gather information about you and your history to properly evaluate your concerns and arrive at a plan to help guide treatment.
 Each session will be 50 minutes in duration.

 What are the advantages of online counselling?

 Online counselling allows you to access the mental health services of a therapist from the comfort of your own home through video, phone call, or chat.
 There’s no need to find one near you since you’re accessing them from your device.
 You’re able to book a visit at a time that's most convenient for you.
 Or, you can choose to speak with someone as soon as possible — you'll hear back from the therapist directly in 12 hours or less.

-Many benefit programs cover the fee of consulting with an MSW RSW therapist — check with your benefits provider to see if this is something that's available to you.
-The therapist's license number will be on your Maple receipt.
+Many benefit programs cover the fee of consulting with an MSW RSW therapist or registered psychotherapists (RPs) — check with your benefits provider to see if this is something that's available to you.
+The therapist's license number and credentials will be on your Maple receipt.

 Can I see the same therapist every time?

 Yes.
 To see the same psychotherapist, you’ll need to book an appointment and select the same psychotherapist each time.

 What is the difference between a psychiatrist, psychologist, and psychotherapist?